Magic-angle semimetals: Results

-\textit{Critical single-particle wave functions}: Magic-angle semimetals are intimately linked to the physics of Anderson transitions in momentum space; this is captured by the eigenfunctions near $E=0$~\cite{PixleyGopalakrishnan2018}.
+Magic-angle semimetals are intimately linked to the physics of Anderson transitions in momentum space; this is captured by the eigenfunctions near the Dirac node energy, $E=0$~\cite{PixleyGopalakrishnan2018}.

 We compute the low-energy wavefunctions using Lanczos for large $L$ reaching up to $L= 377$ and $610$ in the cTBG and SOC models, respectively.
-Qualitatively, we find that the structure of the wave functions in the semimetallic phase is stable and adiabatically connected to the ballistic $W = 0$ limit, with isolated ballistic spikes in momentum space, see Fig.~\ref{fig:SingleParticleQCrit}{\bf e}, {\bf f}.
-In contrast, the form of the wave functions is completely different in the metallic state, see Fig.~\ref{fig:SingleParticleQCrit}{\bf g}, {\bf h}, as it appears delocalized both in momentum and real space {with non-trivial structure}~\cite{SuppMat}.
-Finally, in the reentrant semimetal, the wave functions are again ballistic, see Fig.~\ref{fig:SingleParticleQCrit}{\bf i}, {\bf j}.
-Crucially, in all models that we studied, the positions of the transitions in the spectral properties of the DOS coincide with the transitions of the wave functions characteristics within numerical resolution, see Figs.~\ref{fig:SingleParticleQCrit}{\bf c},{\bf d}.
+Qualitatively, we find that the structure of the wave functions in the semimetallic phase is stable and adiabatically connected to the ballistic $W = 0$ limit, with isolated ballistic spikes in momentum space, see Fig.~\ref{fig:WF}{\bf a},{\bf b}.
+In contrast, the form of the wave functions is completely different in the metallic state, see Fig.~\ref{fig:WF}{\bf c},{\bf d}, as it appears delocalized both in momentum and real space {with non-trivial structure} (see details in {Supplementary Note 5}).
+Finally, in the reentrant semimetal, the wave functions are again ballistic, see Fig.~\ref{fig:WF}{\bf e},{\bf f}.
+Crucially, in all models that we studied, the positions of the transitions in the spectral properties of the DOS coincide with the transitions of the wave functions characteristics within numerical resolution, see Figs.~\ref{fig:DOSandDISP}{\bf c},{\bf d}.

 In order to quantify the eigenstate QPTs of the wave functions, we generalize the multifractal wave function analysis~\cite{EversMirlin2008} to momentum space.
 We define the inverse participation ratio of the energy eigenstates in momentum space~\cite{PixleyGopalakrishnan2018} $\psi_E(\vec k)$ at a given energy $E$